bcit-ltc/infrastructure-documentation/docs/dev-workflow/pipeline-details.md

     This page is still being written...

-"The pipeline" is actually several pipelines working in different projects.
+The "pipeline" is actually several pipelines working together from different projects.
 As much as possible, the pipelines have been created to perform a discrete function.
 These include:

 * Coordinating the deployment of source code to a `dev` cluster for review
 * Creating a *deployment package* project